Posts

 Image

-Burial Ground (aka The Nights Of Terror ) (1981) is one of those spectacularly bad films that is a lot of fun to watch with an audience who can enjoy laughing at it, but is by no means a horror film of any merit.
+Burial Ground (aka The Nights Of Terror ) (1981) is one of those spectacularly bad films that is a lot of fun to watch with an audience who can enjoy laughing at it, but is by no means a horror film of any true merit.
 This isn't just your run-of-the-mill Romero Italian rip-off—no, it has incest (with the creepiest 25-year-old playing a child ever), perplexingly intelligent though painfully slow zombies (one is a crack shot, another is an excellent climber, and they even organize a weaponized mob!), and a hilarious, ridiculously elaborate gag involving a scythe.
-Unfortunately it also has about as much suspense as a toe nail cutting session, more Fulci rip-offs than you count (if you've ever thought that director lingered too long on shots, Andrea Bianchi takes the cake), and slipshod production design and editing.
+Unfortunately, it also has about as much suspense as a toe nail cutting session, more Fulci rip-offs than you count (if you've ever thought that that director lingered too long on shots, Andrea Bianchi takes the cake), and slipshod production design and editing.
 Additionally, few films have this much disregard for their characters.
-On the plus side, the synthesized score is pretty cool, but the f/x by Gino De Rossi are
+On the plus side, the synthesized score is pretty cool, but the f/x by Gino De

 The Black Cat (1981) ***